thephez/dash-docs/_includes/devdoc/dash-core/rpcs/rpcs/sendtoaddress.md

 - n: "Subtract Fee From Amount"
   t: "boolean"
   p: "Optional<br>(0 or 1)"
   d: "The fee will be deducted from the amount being sent.
-The recipient will receive less bitcoins than you enter in the amount field.
+The recipient will receive less dash than you enter in the amount field.
 Default is `false`"

+{% enditemplate %}

+*Parameter #6---use InstantSend*

+{% itemplate ntpd1 %}
+- n: "Use InstantSend"
+  t: "bool"
+  p: "Optional<br>(0 or 1)"
+  d: "If set to `true`, send this transaction as InstantSend (default: false)."

+{% enditemplate %}

+*Parameter #7---use PrivateSend*

+{% itemplate ntpd1 %}
+- n: "Use PrivateSend"
+  t: "bool"
+  p: "Optional<br>(0 or 1)"
+  d: "If set to `true`, use anonymized funds only (default: false)."

 {% enditemplate %}

 *Result---a TXID of the sent transaction*